WalletWasabi/WasabiDoc/docs/building-wasabi/ManualTesting.md

 1.
   * Run Wasabi.
-  * Load one of your wallets.
+  * Load one of Your wallets.
   * Go to the "Receive" tab.
-  * If you do not have any addresses, then generate a couple.
+  * If You do not have any addresses, then generate a couple.
   * Select an address by right clicking on it.
 Make sure that the context menu pops up, and the address is highlighted.
   * Select another address by right clicking on it.